thinkedinthesea/PiFLUSHHH/README.md

 # FLUSHHH
 Add-on board for Raspberry Pi.
-PWM regulated Fan, WS2812b RGB led and Power/Reboot Switch.
+PWM regulated Fan, WS2812b RGB led and Power/Reboot Switch.<br>
 FLUSHHH is the all-in-one solution for the Raspberry Pi family.
 <br>
 <br>